centreon/centreon-documentation/versioned_docs/version-22.10/api/graph-views-map-api.md

 }
 ```

-- In the result, retrieve the \{jwtToken\}.
+- In the result, retrieve the {jwtToken}.
 You will need to use it for all your API calls.
 The headers will look like this:

 ```
 Headers {